ftuyama/cracking-the-tech-interview/docs/ruby/polymorphism.md

 ```

 This would create a new comment associated with either an article or a photo, depending on which model you call the comments method on.

-Overall, Polymorphic associations are a powerful feature in Ruby on Rails that allow you to create flexible, reusable code that can be applied to multiple models.